- Your role as Board member

 - Help develop and implement policies that support Canada's internet community and represent the .CA registry internationally.

-- Attend approximately five in-person weekday meetings in various cities across Canada and the Annual General Meeting (travel and expenses will be reimbursed).
+- Attend approximately five weekday meetings and the Annual General Meeting.

 - Participate in committee work and associated conference calls.

 - Approve CIRA’s corporate plan and annual budget

 Board members are expected to serve on committees and attend board meetings regularly.
 Directors are remunerated for their time and reimbursed for expenses.
 For detailed please review the Board Compensation.